GianfrancoQuaranta/multilingual-rag-pipeline/README.md

 ## 🌍 Overview (English)

-### 🎯 Project Objectives

-- Build a local API using FastAPI or Flask that accepts user questions and returns consistent LLM responses.
-- Automatically detect language (ES, EN, PT), translate if necessary, and generate multilingual responses.
-- Store and retrieve chunks from a vector database (ChromaDB).
-- Build prompts that are deterministic, emoji-rich, one-sentence, and in third person.
-- Follow SOLID principles and best practices.
-- Include validation rules and cache system.
-- Pass all tests using Pytest.

 This project is a fully modular, production-grade **RAG (Retrieval-Augmented Generation)** system, designed with multilingual capabilities in **Spanish**, **English**, and **Portuguese**.
 It leverages powerful APIs like **Cohere** and **DeepL** and is implemented following **SOLID principles** and best practices for clean, maintainable, and testable code.

 ### 🚀 Features